Frederik & Mary in Australia – Days Four & Five

 To read more about the visit, click here.Filed under Danish Royals

-Tagged Australia, Awards, Cancer, Children, Crown Prince Frederik, Crown Princess Mary, Education, Environment, Official Visit, Sun Awareness.
+Tagged Australia, Awards, Cancer, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Education, Environment, Official Visit, Sun Awareness.